pszer/Logic/README.md

 Right click while making a wire to change its shape.
 Left click on a placed wire to change its shape.

+Right click while moving a component to rotate it.

 Some components can be clicked.

 # Building